ECommerce Platform

 Smart API Rate Limit Handling

 A commerce platform returns a “429 Too Many Requests error” when API rate limits max out.
 This throttles incoming requests until the quota resets.
-This protection mechanism creates several immediate business problems, even though it’s needed.
+This protection mechanism creates several immediate business problems, even though it’s necessary.

 Systems grind to a halt as real-time data flow stops completely.
 Requests stack up in a backlog because of throttling.
 New requests wait longer to process.
 Critical updates for inventory, orders, and customer data arrive late and become useless.

 Systems try to fix these failures by retrying requests automatically.
 Engineers call this a “retry storm.”
-More retry attempts make service quality worse.
-A small hiccup turns into a complete system breakdown.
+More retry attempts make service quality worse—a small hiccup turns into a complete system breakdown.
 These failures lead to lost revenue and unhappy customers during high-traffic events like product drops or sales.

 API limits